DrugAI/ACNet/README.md

 - pyg >= 2.0.4
 - scikit-learn >= 1.0.2

-The environment used in our experiment is backuped and uploaded.
-To recover the environment:

-`conda create -f ./ACNetEnviron.yml`

 ## Usage
 ### Clone the repository
 Run the following command to clone the repository to your device.